gvwilson/thirdbit/src/fiction/makers-return/index.md

 but no,
 that wasn't right,
 it was *tilting*
-as if someone or something had taken hold of one edge and was lifting it to look underneath.
+as if someone was lifting it like a hatch.

 Mouse said, "uh oh" and stuck the tip of its little arm in Sindy's nose.
 She squawked and dropped it.